nbuechler/friendly-finder/README.md

 -But, this means that it won't be completed for a while.
 -I'll probably add notes occasionaly over time
 -I don't want this to be a social network, but I want it to extend other social networks.
+-The more I think about this, in a slow daily way, the more I consider that this should also be something that kindly applauds the user for connecting inwardly and outwardly.
+The friendly finder is the outwardly way.
+(Extrospection)

 ##
 Please consider sharing this software as 'copylefted' as I would appreciate respecting this license: